Flying ointment: Composition

 Poisonous ingredients listed in works on ethnobotany include: belladonna, henbane bell, jimson weed, black henbane, mandrake, hemlock, and/or wolfsbane, most of which contain atropine, hyoscyamine, and/or scopolamine.
 Scopolamine can cause psychotropic effects when absorbed transdermally.
 These tropane alkaloids are classified as deliriants in regards to their psychoactive effects.

 Francis Bacon (attributed as "Lord Verulam") listed the ingredients of the witches ointment as "the fat of children digged out of their graves, of juices of smallage, wolfe-bane, and cinque foil, mingled with the meal of fine wheat."

 Extreme toxicity of active ingredients

 With the exception of Potentilla reptans, the plants most frequently recorded as ingredients in Early Modern recipes for flying ointments are extremely toxic and have caused numerous fatalities when eaten, whether by confusion with edible species or in cases of criminal poisoning or suicide.

-The historian, occultist and theosophist Carl Kiesewetter of Meiningen, author of Geschichte des Neueren Occultismus in 1892 and Die Geheimwissenschaften, eine Kulturgeschichte der Esoterik in 1895, was one such casualty.
+The historian, occultist and theosophist Carl Kiesewetter of Meiningen experimented on himself with various flying ointment ingredients in the nineteenth century.
+He eventually died during one of these experiments.